skip-mev/block-sdk/tests/app/README.md

 5. Setting the antehandlers - used for transaction validation - for each lane.
 6. Setting the proposal handlers - used for block creation and verification - for the application to utilize the Block SDK's Prepare and Process Proposal handlers.

+**IMPORTANT NOTE:** It is recommended that applications use the **`NewDefaultProposalHandler`** when constructing their Prepare and Process Proposal handlers.
+This is because the priority nonce mempool - the underlying storage device of transactions - has non-deterministic ordering of transactions on chains with multiple fees.
+The use of the `NewDefaultProposalHandler` ensures that the ordering of transactions on proposal construction follows the ordering logic of the lanes, which is deterministic, and that process proposal optimistically assumes that the ordering of transactions is correct.

 ### 1. Signer Extractor

 The signer extractor is responsible for extracting signers and relevant information about who is signing the transaction.
 We recommend using the default implementation provided by the Block SDK.